En Español (Spanish Version)

 Symptoms of Sinusitis

 Symptoms of sinus infection are very similar to those of the common cold.
-However, when due to a cold virus, such symptoms typically improve after a few days.
-If you continue to have nasal symptoms 10-14 days after having a
+However, when due to a cold virus, such symptoms typically improve in 1-2 weeks.
+If you continue to have nasal symptoms that linger after having a

 , then you may have developed a sinus infection.